instagram

 • We are speeding up the growth intervals on the x-axis to "keep up with" the speed of growth in the data so that we can see the pattern better.

 When we changed Desmos’s view from "Linear" to "Logarithmic", we made the x-axis grow faster and "squish" the dots so they appear linear.
 By transforming the x-axis to grow exponentially, we are squashing the coordinate plane so that each interval on the x-axis represents 10x the growth in pc-gdp as the one before it.
-This balances out the logarithmic growth in median-lifespan, and warps our logarithmic model so the curved looks like linear.
+This balances out the logarithmic growth in median-lifespan, and warps our logarithmic model so the curved looks linear.

-While this metaphor doesn’t cover inverses in any real depth, the treadmill analogy opens the door to discussing how one kind of change can "cancel out" or "undo" another.
+While the treadmill/ratio analogy doesn’t cover inverses in any real depth, the treadmill analogy opens the door to discussing how one kind of change can "cancel out" or "undo" another.
+We are working to add additional material on inverse functions to our Algebra 2 materials, and hope to release them in the coming year!

 Synthesize